nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Unmarking specific field in student: `unmark`

-Use `unmark` command to unmark a specific field of a student in Pupilist.<br>
+This command unmarks a specific field of a student in Pupilist.<br>
 **Usage**: View mode only

 It requires one field: